There is a brown plaque in Harrogate that feels recharged with meaning since our venue was chosen as a Nightingale Hospital.

 The spa waters were discovered back in 1571 by William Slingsby.
 The minerals in the waters were considered to offer more than just well-being.
 In 1596, Dr Bright, personal physician to Queen Elizabeth 1, dubbed Harrogate “The English Spa”.

 By 1700, Harrogate was well established as a spa, with many promotional leaflets produced by the medical profession.
-In 1835, The Spa Rooms were built (now the site of Convention Centre’s Hall M) and in 1886, the prestigious British Medical Association held its first annual conference in Harrogate.
+In 1835, The Spa Rooms were built (now the site of Convention Centre’s Hall M) and in 1884, the prestigious British Medical Association held its annual conference in Harrogate.

 Harrogate’s expansion in 1700 was linked to the 88 springs, and the fashion of ‘taking the waters’ with the highest concentration of different mineral springs than any other town in the world.